xdmushui/partner-center-sdk/develop/get-a-customer-s-usage-records.md

 Each response comes with an HTTP status code that indicates success or failure and additional debugging information.
 Use a network trace tool to read this code, the error type, and additional parameters.
 For a full list, see [Error Codes](error-codes.md).

 ### Response example

+>[!NOTE]
+>Use "isUpgraded" property to identify those customers that have Azure plan.
+>"isUpgraded" = true represents customers that have Azure plan

 ```http
 HTTP/1.1 200 OK